 A typical printhead designed to print up to ten million labels could easily burn out after only a million labels if it not properly taken care of.
-By paying attention to printhead maintenance you help reduce the overheating of the elements and reduce burnout leading to print quality problems.
+By paying attention to printhead maintenance you can reduce the overheating of the elements and burnout leading to print quality problems.

 Here are some important steps to help prolong the life of your printhead:

 1. Regular Printhead Cleaning.
 Some people clean their printheads before and after every roll of labels they print.
 Another way to remember is to clean it every time you change your ribbon (or for direct thermal printers, every time you change a roll of labels.)
 We will admit however, that this isn’t often done, so you might want to simply do it before and after every print job.

 ONLY clean printheads with isopropyl alcohol!
 You can use a lint-free rag and there are also pre-saturated wipes available.
 One ribbon manufacturer offers a built-in cleaner right in their ribbon leader.
 Some label printer manufacturers offer cleaning kits; printhead cleaning cards are another option.

 2. Use the Right Ribbons.
 Print with ribbons that are at least as wide as the label material; preferably, they should be wider.
 If you use ribbon that is too narrow, you risk scratching the print head.
 The ribbon serves as a barrier between the print head and the label material and helps prevent friction and heat buildup.